ShireenKachroo/RetroVerse/README.md

 Participating in this hackathon was an exciting challenge that helped me combine my creativity and technical skills.
 Through this project, I aimed to:
 - Experiment with unique designs and themes.
 - Enhance my proficiency in front-end web development.
-- Create a project that reflects my personality and interests in an engaging way.

 ---